-Two options are available: $4X \rightarrow 2X$.
+Three options are available: $4X \rightarrow 2X \rightarrow 1X$.
 The default setting is 2X.
-If you use the older AGP adapter that does not support AGP 4X mode, you need to set this item to 2X.
+If you use the older AGP adapter that does not support AGP 4X or 2X mode, you need to set this item to 1X.

 AGP Driving Control: